Pirate Theme in the Classroom and Therapy

 Want more?
 Have your own you want to share?
 Check out our Blog Post on Talk Like A Pirate Day in the Classroom and leave us a comment!

 - Parrot: Using a stuffed or puppet parrot, the students listen to hear if the parrot repeats what they say correctly.
-Is it the same or different? (auditory discrimination), Also used as a rhyming parrot - Parrot rhymes what the children say.
+Is it the same or different? (auditory discrimination).
+You can also use as a rhyming parrot - Parrot rhymes what the children say.

 - Yo-ho-ho syllables: Clap out number of syllables in yo-ho, and yo-ho-ho, and so on.
 Move to clapping out other pirate words.